whellamsn/bingo-tech-task/README.md

 1. docker-compose up

+On the first run you will need to wait for the composer_installation container to finish.
+On subsequent runs the vendor modules are there already so it should complete immediately.

 This should spin up a PHP JSON game api available on http://localhost:8080

 Hit the endpoint for brief instructions on how to use the API.